innovatorved/whisper.api/README.md

 uvicorn app.main:app --reload
 ```

-# Example to Uploading a File
+# Example to Transcribe a File
 To upload a file and transcribe it, use the following command:
 Note: The token is a dummy token and will not work.
 Please use the token provided by the admin.